Employment Insurance (E.I.) Benefits

 Shortly after you complete the application online you will receive a Personal Access Code # in the mail to use for completing your reports either by phone or online.
 It is important to complete your reports, and accurately report for all the time you were laid-off, in a timely manner, to establish an Employment Insurance waiting period or receive an Employment Insurance benefit.

 Once you have your Personal Access Code, go online and report.
 You should report for the time as prompted.
-You should report your earnings (most members will be $0 for the week of June 30th to July 6th, 2019).
-You should then report return to full time work for Monday July 8th, 2019.
+Please make note that reports are 2 week blocks.
+In most cases, when asked if you had earnings in this timeframe, you answer ‘YES’.
+You will then be prompted for earnings in each week (most members will be $0 for the week of Sunday January 5th to Saturday January 11th, 2020).
+You should then report return to full time work for Monday January 13th, 2020.
 Your claim will automatically be re-activated if you apply for benefits again within the next 52 weeks.

 Paul Ivey Tim Batke